Gangs in the Los Angeles County Sheriff's Department: History

 The first known deputy gang to exist in the public eye was the "Little Devils", based out of the East Los Angeles sheriff's station.
 Deputies of that gang were responsible for violence against protesters during the National Chicano Moratorium March on August 29, 1970.
 Three years later, a list of 47 deputies with the red devil tattoo of the gang was compiled by Sheriff's Captain R.D.
 Campbell.
 By the late 1980s, another deputy gang called the "Cavemen" had formed within the East Los Angeles sheriff's station.
-It is alleged that former county sheriff Alex Villanueva is or was a member of the gang, and he stated before a Los Angeles County Board of Supervisors meeting on March 12, 2019 that "we were all Cavemen."

 After the development of gangs at the East Los Angeles Station, gangs began to form in other places such as the Peter J. Pitchess Detention Center, where, in 1990, the existence of Wayside Honor Ranch gang, also known as the Wayside Whities, came to light.
 In contrast to deputy gangs which operated out of sheriff stations, those which operated at correctional facilities, such as the Wayside Whities and the 3000 Boys (which operates in the Men's Central Jail and emerged in the 2010s) often physically abused or tortured those in the custody of the sheriff, with objectives such as causing the hospitalization of the victim or the fracture of bones seen as desirable or necessary to be initiated into the deputy gang.
 The Wayside Whities are also known to have targeted people of color.